sigstore/sigstore-python/README.md

   -v, --verbose        run with additional debug logging; supply multiple
-                       times to increase verbosity (default: 0) -V, --version        show program's version number and exit --staging            Use sigstore's staging instances, instead of the default production instances (default: False) --trust-config FILE  The client trust configuration to use (default: None)
+                       times to increase verbosity (default: 0) -V, --version        show program's version number and exit --staging            Use sigstore's staging instance, instead of the default production instance.
+Mutually exclusive with other
+                       instance configuration arguments. (default: False) --instance URL       Use a given Sigstore instance URL, instead of the default production instance.
+Mutually exclusive with
+                       other instance configuration arguments. (default: None) --trust-config FILE  Use given client trust configuration instead of using the default production instance.
+Mutually exclusive
+                       with other instance configuration arguments. (default:
+                       None)
 ```
 <!-- @end-sigstore-help@ -->